renode/renode-docs/source/tutorials/co-simulating-custom-hdl.md

 make
 ```

-If the build succeeds, `Vtop` is the built verilated peripheral.
+If the build succeeds, `libVtop` is the built verilated peripheral.

 ```{note}
 `RENODE_ROOT` and `VERILATOR_ROOT` environment variables can be used instead of CMake `USER_RENODE_DIR` and `USER_VERILATOR_DIR` variables (respectively).